-Crisp-tender Air Fryer Cauliflower Steaks are served with fresh parsley-almond sauce for an easy and healthy vegan side or main dish.
-Best of all, the air fryer makes prep so easy!
-Vegan, low-carb, gluten-free, and ready in 20 minutes.
+Air Fryer Cauliflower Steaks are served with fresh parsley-almond sauce for an easy and healthy vegan side dish or entree.
+Best of all, the air fryer makes prep so quick!
+This recipe is vegan, low-carb, gluten-free, and ready in 20 minutes.
 Nut-free option.

 Why You'll Love It